Honeymoon registry: History

 Honeymoon registries (also known as a "travel registry" - a registry for travel related items) began in the 1990s as an additional service provided by travel agents and agencies.
 Some are still set up in this manner and require the wedding couple to use their travel agency to book their honeymoon.
 More recent honeymoon registries are not involved with the planning and booking of the honeymoon.
 Instead, they provide the couple with a customizable web page to share their honeymoon plans with others and accept gifts toward the honeymoon.
 As "non-traditional" registry options such as a honeymoon registry become more popular, large registry services have added this option to complement their "traditional" fare.

 Services offered

 Most honeymoon registries allow a couple to create and customize a registry web page with photos and details of their upcoming wedding and honeymoon.
 Wedding guests are invited to visit the registry site so they may contribute a monetary gift to cover a portion of the honeymoon or a specific activity as detailed by the couple.

-For example, a couple may list dinner at an elegant restaurant, scuba diving lessons, or portions of hotel and airfare.
-These activities are displayed in an organized and user-friendly inventory format on their customized registry page.
-As wedding guests browse the registry page, they can make a gift, typically using a credit card, of any of the listed activities or give a general monetary gift of any amount towards the honeymoon.

 Other common features of honeymoon registries: